 Parent Participant Members: A Parent Participant Member is any individual, aged eighteen (18) years or older, who is a parent or guardian of a youth amateur lacrosse player registered with Corporation.
 Each legal Parent or Guardian Participant Member must submit their player’s registration in the current lacrosse year and be current in the payment of all fees required by Corporation.
 Each legal Parent or Guardian Participant Member in good standing shall be allowed one (1) vote and no more than two (2) votes per family

 Coach Participant Members: A Coach Participant Member is any individual, aged eighteen (18) years or older, who is a youth amateur lacrosse coach registered with Corporation.
-A Coach Participant Member must submit a current US Lacrosse Membership number, coach for Corporation in the current lacrosse year, register with Corporation, and be current in the payment of all fees required by Corporation.
+A Coach Participant Member must submit a current USA Lacrosse Membership number, coach for Corporation in the current lacrosse year, register with Corporation, and be current in the payment of all fees required by Corporation.

 Manager Participant Members: A Manager Participant Member is any individual, aged eighteen (18) years or older, who is a youth amateur lacrosse manager registered with Corporation; A lacrosse team manager is responsible for communications regarding game times and recruiting volunteers to handle specific tasks during games.

 Referee Participant Members: A Referee Participant member is any individual, aged eighteen (18) years or older, who is a youth amateur lacrosse official registered with Corporation.
-A Referee Participant Member must submit a current US Lacrosse Membership number, register with Corporation, and be current in the payment of all fees required by Corporation.
+A Referee Participant Member must submit a current USA Lacrosse Membership number, register with Corporation, and be current in the payment of all fees required by Corporation.

 Interested Community Members: An Interested Community Member is any individual, aged eighteen (18) years or older, with an interest in youth amateur lacrosse and supports Corporation’s purpose and mission.
 Each Interested Community Member who wishes to be involved in Corporation must submit a written application and be current in all payments and fees required by Corporation.
 Interested Community membership does not include the privilege of voting or holding office in Corporation.
 Non-voting members shall receive all member benefits and are welcome to attend Corporation meetings, but shall have no voting rights.